joimb9064/vulnerable-lab/README.md

 - Install Ubuntu
 - Crone repository on your VM
 - Change the mode of the appropriate script to executable with chmod +x pc.sh or chmod +x mac.sh
-- Run the script as sudo ./pc.sh or sudo ./mac.sh
+- Run the script as **sudo ./pc.sh or sudo ./mac.sh**
+## Attacker VM
+You may install kali or parrotsec machine (https://www.parrotsec.org/download/)
 ## Misconfigurations
 - crontab file misconfiguration
 - Weak SSH password
 - Exposing apache-tomcat manager interface

 ## Configurations
 You will find all configurations and misconfigurations in the files in this repositories.
-The pc.sh and the mac.sh will copy all the files to the right locations to automatically configure the lab for you.
+The pc.sh and the mac.sh will copy all the files to the right locations to automatically configure the lab for you. **No need to do anything unless you have issues after installation.**

+The rest of the sections below will give few details about the files for your understanding.

 ### Create Start James server Script with the name startjamesserver.sh
 ```